Celebrate someone special with these DIY French Themed Party Decorations with free printables!

-Today, I’m sharing easy DIY French themed party decorations, along with free printables that you can use for your next get together, so keep reading!
+Today, I’m sharing easy DIY French themed party decorations, along with free printables that you can use for your next get together!

 My DIY French themed party decorations were off to a great start!
 To pull everything together, I designed decorative bottle labels, a Joyeux Anniversaire banner (which means “happy birthday” in French), and a cute passport invitation.